-- (g) Reflects the impact of new lease agreements for certain facilities and the net impact of new compensation agreements for current executives of [NEWCO].
-The lease adjustment recognizes operating lease assets and liabilities of \$[•] million based on the estimated present value of the lease payments over the lease term and incremental rent expense for the year ended December 31, 2024.
-The compensation adjustment relates primarily to increases in salary and bonus and stock-based compensation for the year ended December 31, 2024. - (h) Reflects the impact of the transition services agreement, which results in incremental corporate and administrative costs not included in the Company's historical combined financial statements.
+- (g) Reflects the impact of new lease agreements for the corporate headquarters and certain facilities.
+The lease adjustment recognizes operating lease assets and liabilities of \$[•] million based on the estimated present value of the lease payments over the lease term and incremental rent expense of \$[•] for the year ended December 31, 2024. - (h) Reflects the impact of the transition services agreement, which results in incremental corporate and administrative costs not included in the Company's historical combined financial statements.
 An adjustment of \$[•] million to increase Selling, general and administrative expense were recorded in the Unaudited Pro Forma Combined Statement of Operations for the year ended December 31, 2024. - (i) Reflects the income tax impact of the autonomous entity pro forma adjustments for the year ended December 31, 2024.
 This adjustment was calculated by applying the statutory federal income tax rate and state income tax rate to the pre-tax pro forma adjustments.
 The applicable tax rates could be impacted (either higher or lower) depending on certain factors subsequent to the separation including the legal entity structure implemented and may be materially different from the pro forma results.